IMG_8849_munich_gardens copy.jpg

 SASKIA BEUDEL is a writer and critic.
 She first trained as a visual artist, and writes across a number of genres.

-In 2022 she was awarded a Copyright Agency Fellowship for Non-Fiction Writing to complete her fourth book.
-Saskia is the author of A Country in Mind and Curating Sydney (with Jill Bennett), and the novel Borrowed Eyes.
+Saskia is the author of non-fiction works A Country in Mind: Memoir with Landscape and Curating Sydney, and the novel Borrowed Eyes.
 Her books have been shortlisted for the NSW Premier’s Literary Awards, a Dobbie Award and the Adelaide Festival Awards for Literature.
 Her essays, reviews and scholarly articles are published nationally and internationally.

 Her critical work appears in The Saturday Paper, Australian Book Review, ABR Arts, Sydney Review of Books, Artist Profile, Kill Your Darlings and Artlink.
-Her scholarly articles are published internationally in edited collections Expeditionary Anthropology (Berghahn), Routledge Handbook of Ecocriticism and Environmental Communication (Routledge) and Fieldwork for Future Ecologies (Onomatopee, forthcoming 2022).

 A Country in Mind defies the conservative view, the taxonomical thundering, and all other attempts at generic border protection.